Interim remedies

 - that the respondent’s conduct gives reason to fear that collection of the debt will in the absence of arrest be impossible or considerably impeded.

-For seagoing vessels and aircraft, the requirement under (ii) does not apply if the petitioner holds a lien on the vessel for an overdue claim.
+For seagoing vessels and aircraft, the requirement under (2) does not apply where the petitioner holds a lien on the vessel or aircraft for an overdue claim.

-If the matter is urgent, the court may grant an arrest ex parte even if the claim is not found to have been substantiated on the balance of probabilities, in which case the petitioner will have to substantiate its claim in the subsequent hearing.
+If the matter is urgent, the court may grant an ex parte arrest even if the claim has not been substantiated on the balance of probabilities, in which case the petitioner will have to substantiate the claim at the subsequent hearing.

 Preliminary injunction

-A preliminary injunction may secure a non-monetary claim by ordering the respondent to perform or refrain from certain activities.
+A preliminary injunction may secure a non-monetary claim by ordering the respondent to perform or refrain from certain acts.

-In addition to presenting the necessary documentary evidence and the legal arguments supporting the petition, it should state the specific injunctive relief sought.
+In addition to presenting the necessary documentary evidence and the legal arguments supporting the petition, the petition should state the specific injunctive relief sought.
 If the matter is urgent, this fact should be stated and substantiated.

-In order to be granted a preliminary injunction, the claimant must substantiate, on the balance of probabilities, the merits of the claim to be secured; and either that the respondent's conduct makes it necessary to provisionally secure the claim because the pursuance or execution of the claim would otherwise be considerably impeded; or it is necessary to make a temporary arrangement on a disputed legal issue in order to avert considerable loss or inconvenience.
+In order to obtain a preliminary injunction, the claimant must substantiate, on the balance of probabilities, the merits of the claim to be secured; and either that the respondent's conduct makes it necessary to provisionally secure the claim because the pursuit or enforcement of the claim would otherwise be considerably impeded; or it is necessary to make a temporary arrangement in respect of a disputed legal issue to avert considerable loss or inconvenience.

-In addition, a preliminary injunction may not be granted if the loss or inconvenience to the respondent is clearly disproportionate to the interest of the petitioner in the interim remedy being granted.
+Moreover, a preliminary injunction may not be granted if the loss or inconvenience to the respondent is clearly disproportionate to the petitioner's interest in the interim remedy being granted.